kinsi55/CS_BeatSaber_Camera2/README.md

 - Multiplayer related features
 - **Configuration UI**

 You can only move around and resize camera views on the desktop window - thats it.
-I would've loved to add configuration using a desktop UI like Camera Plus has but quite honestly implementing desktop UI's in this Engine using just code is an even bigger pain than failing a 5 minute map 5 seconds before the end when you're on full combo otherwise. **For now**™ the only way to configure Camera 2 is using the config files, **eventually** I'm hoping to add ingame configuration.
+I would've loved to add configuration using a desktop UI like Camera Plus has but quite honestly implementing desktop UI's in this engine using just code is an even bigger pain than failing a 5 minute map 5 seconds before the end when you're on full combo otherwise. **For now**™ the only way to configure Camera2 is using the config files, **eventually** I'm hoping to add ingame configuration.